7 Reasons Why Kangaroo Island Should Be Your Next Holiday Destination

 5. It has some of the most incredible geological formations in Australia

 Flinders Chase National Park on the Western side of the Island showcases many of these interesting geological sites.
 Admirals Arch is one of the more popular attractions, and we could see why.
 This spectacular natural arch is complete with impressive stalactites and views out to the wild ocean below.
 To make it even more impressive it is also a breeding ground for NZ fur seals.
+Please note that due to the bushfires, Flinders Chase National Park is currently closed, however, it is expected to open back up soon.
+Check with National Parks SA for updates.

 Nearby, you will find the aptly named Remarkable Rocks.
 The large granite outcrop has been fantastically shaped and moulded by wind and rain creating a rocky playground.
 Weave in and around these sculpted works of art, and make sure to stay for a spectacular sunset!